austinseraphin/motion-accessibility/README.md

 #### Defining Attributes in a Custom Subclass

 You can define these attributes in one of two ways.
-Firstly you can define a function in a subclass of UIView.
+Firstly you can define a method in a subclass of UIView.

 ```
 class CustomView < UIView